mletey/mary-letey-website/content/authors/admin/_index.md

 I enjoy working in a wide range of Applied Maths areas, from early-universe cosmology to machine learning and ML4Physics.
 During my PhD, I'm excited to develop techniques for understanding how properties of neural network emerge through complex interactions of operations, and the role that structure in data plays in such theories.

-If I'm not doing maths, there's a 99% chance I'll be practicing calisthenics (many handstands), baking a pie, knitting, or on a hike.

 I'm always happy to discuss my work and related topics, please reach out!
 {style="text-align: justify;"}